OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 ### Project Overview
 ---

-This data analysis project aims to provide insights into the sales performance of small Brazilian e-commerce companies who processes orders via a giant department store in Brazil, Olist, over the years 2016, 2017 and 2018 based upon the following four aspects:
+This data analysis project aims to provide insights into the sales performance of small Brazilian e-commerce companies who processes orders via the largest department store in Brazil, **Olist**, over the years 2016, 2017 and 2018 based upon the following four aspects:

 1. Order Analysis
 2. Customer Analysis